nrkno/dotnetskolen/README_EN.md

 One way to achieve IoC is to use "dependency injection" (DI).
 In this case, you inject the necessary dependencies into the different parts of your code from the outside.
 If a function `A` has dependencies on the functions `B` and `C`, and `B` and `C` have dependencies on the functions `D` and `E`, respectively, you must have implementations for `B`, `C`, `D` and `E` in order to call function `A`.
 These dependencies form a dependency tree, and if you are going to call a function at the top of the tree, you must have implementations of all the internal nodes and all the leaf nodes in the dependency tree.
 For each top-level function (such as `A`) you have in your application, you will have a dependency tree.

-The part of the application that is responsible for satisfying all the dependencies of all top-level functions in the application is called the "composition root".
+The part of the application that is responsible for satisfying all the dependencies of all top-level functions in the application is often called the "composition root".

-> Du kan lese mer om "dependency injection" her: <https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-9.0>
+> You can read more about "dependency injection" here: <https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-9.0>

 ##### Get EPG

-The next step in implementing the API now is to retrieve the EPG for the validated date.
-Since retrieving transmissions for a given date can be implemented in several ways (calling a web service, querying a database, retrieving from a file), we use the IoC principle, and say that this is a function we need to get into `epgHandler`.
+The next step in implementing the API is to retrieve the EPG for the validated date.
+Since retrieving transmissions for a given date can be implemented in several ways (calling a web service, querying a database, retrieving from a file), we use the IoC principle, and say that this is a function we need as input to `epgHandler`.
 We define this function as `getEpgForDate: DateOnly -> Epg` where `Epg` is the type from our domain model.
 Extend `epgHandler` in `HttpHandlers.fs` with this dependency as shown below:

 ```f#
 open NRK.Dotnetskolen.Domain